npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 ~~~

-We'll introduce this state by state, starting with Open vs Started, replacing predicates of the properties of the class with subtype relationships.
+We'll introduce this state by state, starting with Open vs Closed, replacing predicates of the properties of the class with subtype relationships.

 Unfortunately IntelliJ doesn't have any automated refactorings to split a class into a sealed hierarchy, so we'll have to do it the old-fashioned way... by hand ... like C++ programmers...